donlipdx-engr/Startup-Acquisition-Analysis/README.md

 I use [this Startup Success Prediction Dataset](https://www.kaggle.com/datasets/manishkc06/startup-success-prediction) for my analysis.
 This analysis addresses the following three questions:

 1. Given VC firms' preference for investing in tech startups, are tech startups more likely to be acquired (i.e., succeed) than non-tech startups?
 2. VC firms can often overspend when investing in startups, resulting in losses for the VC firm.
-Using this dataset, can we identify a point of diminishing returns (or saturation point) whereby additional rounds of funding for a startup no longer significantly contributes to increased probability of acquisition (i.e., startup success)?
-Would such a point of diminishing returns be a function of startup sector/industry?
-Does a point of diminishing returns likewise exist with total funding (in USD)?
+Using this dataset, can we identify a point of diminishing returns past which additional rounds of funding for a startup are no longer well-correlated to increased probability of acquisition (i.e., startup success)?
+Does a point of diminishing returns likewise exist with total funding?
 3. Can we build a binary classifier that can accurately predict whether a given startup will succeed or fail?

 ## Initial Data Pre-Processing & Exploratory Data Analysis (EDA)